Deathmax/deathmax.github.io/_posts/2015-05-28-bravefrontier-update-notes.md

 |Calamity Host|1451000|**Lens Shield** - +200% DEF when HP is full|
 |Heavenly Judge|1400000|**Gems x3**|

-*Ranks likely capped at Radiant Saint at 2.294 mil.*
+*Ranks likely capped at Radiant Saint at 2.294 mil due to missing dialogue and item data.*

 ###Random Rules